brbsix/brbsix.github.io/_posts/2015-11-29-bash-scripting-dos-and-donts.md

 Using a null byte as a delimiter is generally preferred wherever possible.

 Also note that a `while` loop isn't necessary in order to iterate over the output of `find`.
-For simple operations, you can simply use `find -exec command {} \;` (command is run once for each matched file) or `find -exec command {} +` (the command line is built  by  appending each  selected file name at the end).
+For simple operations, you can simply use `find -exec somecommand {} \;` (command is run once for each matched file) or `find -exec somecommand {} +` (the command line is built  by  appending each  selected file name at the end).
 Alternatively, you can pipe the output to `xargs -0`.

 </div>